CyrusWilkie/CyrusWilkie.github.io/projects.md

 # Steggle

 Steggle is a digital steganography tool I have been working on to develop my Python and file manipulation skills.
-Steggle uses least significant bit steganography to encode text and files into PNG images, with plans to extend its functionality in future.
-You can visit the Github repo [here](https://github.com/CyrusWilkie/steggle), or read about its development in my [series of blog posts](https://cyruswilkie.github.io/tags/#steggle).
+Steggle uses least significant bit steganography to encode text and files into PNG images, with plans to add the ability to encode more image formats along with the encryption of encoded data.

+<i class="fab fa-github-square"></i> [Github Repo](https://github.com/CyrusWilkie/steggle)

+<i class="fas fa-blog"></i> [Blog Series](https://cyruswilkie.github.io/tags/#steggle)

 # JimmyCoin

 JimmyCoin is a novelty 'cryptocurrency' project I have been working on to develop my skills with C, basic cryptography and networking.
-My intention is to first develop a program that can generate and maintain a very basic blockchain, I then plan to develop some sort of networking protocol to implement this blockchain as a distributed system.
-You can visit the Github repo [here](https://github.com/CyrusWilkie/JimmyCoin).
+My intention is to first develop a program that can generate and maintain a very basic blockchain, I then plan to develop a very basic networking protocol to implement this blockchain as a distributed system.

+<i class="fab fa-github-square"></i> [Github Repo](https://github.com/CyrusWilkie/JimmyCoin)